Skip to main content

 • Permitting and predictability: Practical reforms that shorten cycle times while keeping communities at the table.

-• Critical equipment & supply chains: Transformers were one example among many critical items.
-They’re important, but not the whole story.
+• Critical equipment and supply chains: Transformers were one example among many critical items - important, but not the whole story.

-CEO Vadim Kleyner also met Igor Pasternak, founder of Aeroscraft, whose work includes in short supply grid equipment.
+CEO Vadim Kleyner also met Igor Pasternak, founder of Aeroscraft, whose work includes critical grid equipment in short supply.
 The exchange underscored a larger theme of the trip: pairing American industrial capacity with private capital to accelerate deployment.

 What's next

-Following the trip, Smartland is engaging with stakeholders on pilot opportunities that align local economic development with near term power solutions in the Mid-Atlantic and Midwest.
+Following the trip, Smartland is engaging with stakeholders on pilot opportunities that align local economic development with near-term power solutions in the Mid-Atlantic and Midwest.
+Request capacity availability →